kanatatsu64/kbcli/README.md

 ### index & type ALIAS
 In order to define a index & type alias, add a item to `DOCUMENT` hash.
-The addition should be done below the `Document setting` comment.
+The addition should be done below the `Document settings` comment.

 - #### example
 ```shell